Positive-Future/positive-future.github.io/content/en/pages/sab.md

       Studies Federation and the French Society for Foresight and held the chair of Foresight, Innovation and Intangible Capital at Polytech Angers as associate professor.
-An international speaker, her research, after the “Great Transition”, is now focused on the X.0 development model
+An international speaker, her research, after the “Great Transition”, is now focused on the X.0 development model.
   '6':
-    firstname: Jean
-    lastname: Haëntjens
-    bio: Economist and urban planner, he is a consultant in urban strategies and foresight (Urbatopie).
-He works with local authorities, public institutions and companies.
-      He previously held operational responsibilities in the fields of urban planning and territorial development.
-Since The Power of Cities (2008), he has published books and articles on the themes of urban strategies, eco-urbanism and the smart city.
-  '7':
     firstname: Bettina
     lastname: Laville
     bio: Honorary State Councillor, Doctor of Letters, laureate of Sciences Po and